 Skip to content

 Technical debt has gained significant attention in the software development community, yet many organisations struggle to fully understand and manage it effectively.
-This comprehensive guide explores technical debt, how it impacts your projects, and proven strategies to measure, manage, and reduce it.
+This comprehensive guide explores technical debt, its impact on projects, and proven strategies for measuring, managing, and reducing it.

 Worried developer surrounded by error messages and sticky notes, symbolising the pressure and complexity of managing technical debt